 Always take mid lane on Annie, you can't control top lane as easy because you lack mobility and sustain.
 Playing Annie in a sidelane is viable but your team is much better of putting an support+ ad carry in bot lane.

 Annie's early game should consist of the following in this order of importance:

 Farming is such an important part of LoL and a lot of people don't get that, 15 creep kills is worth a champion kill so don't underestimate it.
 You can go for a kill if you're confident you can get it or if your jungler is ganking but don't spend all your time trying to get kills because you will fall behind in farm.

 Zoning is only possible in some occasions but if you get the chance: do it.
-This great video made by Shurelia contains all the basics about zoning if you haven't seen it already do it now.

 Don't bother with harasing alot if your opponent picked a strong sustain champ against you like Warwick; you're just wasting mana that way.
 The best way to haras is to use Disintegrate+ Incinerate when you have your stun up and your opponent comes into range.

 Getting kills has the lowest priority during laning, this is to emphasize how important farming is.
 If you have the possibility to kill someone at half life with a quick flash + stun combo by all means go ahead.
 Just don't run around all laning phase trying to haras/kill your opponent like a maniac because you will surely attract their jungler and/or miss out on tons of farm.
 It goes without saying that if your jungler shows up to gank you should stop farming an try to go for the kill.